kuflow/kuflow-sdk-java/kuflow-rest/openapi/readme.md

       }

   # WORKAROUND:
-  # RobotSourceType has only one option, due to is required is rendered as String instead of a enum
+  # RobotSourceType has only one option, so, due to is required, is rendered as String instead of an enum
   # See: https://github.com/stankovski/AutoRest/blob/master/Documentation/swagger-extensions.md#single-value-enum-as-a-constant
   - from: openapi-document
     where: $.components.schemas.Robot.allOf[1]